hzjian123/Super-Resolution-with-Diffusion-Model/README.md

  Change the training of the network to predict residual for faster convergence (details in Report.pdf)
  ### Consistency enforcement by multi stage fusing
  fuse low-resolution images to multiple stages in UNet to enhance the consistency score.
-## Results
-Shown in the graph the proposed method has the better performance comparing to baseline (SR3)
 ## Code instructions
 Different settings in config folder include training and hyperparameter.
 Main code of training and evaluation